rogupt305/Rohan_BluestampPortfolio/index.md

 # First Milestone
 ## HARDWARE & CONSTRUCTION
 ### Description
 My primary project milestone was the hardware and construction of the robot.
-With 18 nano servos, each operating one of three joints on one of the six legs, the assembly proved to be an extremely tedious process, involving a plethora of screws and accurate placement.
+With 18 small servos, each operating one of three joints on one of the six legs, the assembly proved to be an extremely tedious process, involving a plethora of screws and accurate attachment of servos.
 During this process, I accomplished the following:
 1. Assembled the joints for each leg
+2. Connected each leg to the control board's encasement plate (which served as the main chassis)
-2. Wired servos to the underside of the board (containing the pins for ground, power and servo)
+3. Wired servos to the underside of the board (containing the pins for ground, power and servo)
-3. Cable management (18 servos result in a lot of cables!)
+4. Cable management (18 servos result in a lot of loose cables!)
-4. Fixed the servos into their respective brackets
+5. Fixed the servos into their respective brackets
-5. Installed the WNIC (Wireless Network Interface Card) to Arduino MEGA to potentially control the robot via Wi-Fi hotspot
+6. Installed the WNIC (Wireless Network Interface Card) to Arduino MEGA to potentially control the robot via Wi-Fi hotspot
-6. Installed the Wireless Module to Arduino MEGA (Another will be connected to a programmed controller) to control the robot directly via the controller
+7. Installed the Wireless Module to Arduino MEGA (Another will be connected to a programmed controller) to potentially control the robot directly via the controller

-### Specifications:
+### Challenges:
+As mentioned earlier, the assembly, specifically the screws, was a time-consuming process.
+This was partly due to the screws' small size and extremely tight fit, which made them difficult to properly screw into the acrylic plates.
+However, this resulted in a far more sturdy and rigid frame, and one that was able to properly hold the control board and other electronic parts.
+With that being said, however, it was extremely challenging to manage the mess of cables from the servos, due to the robot's compact nature.
+Furthermore, the sharp, angular shape of the plate encasing the board resulted in a few exposed copper wires, as the servo cables scraped against it frequently.
+In the end, I resorted to smoothening out the edges by applying layers of electric tape, as well as lightly zip-tying around the mass of cables.

+### Specifications / Parts Used for Milestone:
-The robot is controlled by the Freenove Crawling Robot Controller, recognized as an Arduino MEGA.
-The controller itself is
+Control Board: Freenove Crawling Robot Controller (recognized as an Arduino MEGA).
+Controller: Recognized as an Arduino Uno.
+Servos: 18 count, MG90S 9g servos,
+Power Source (Robot): Tenergy NiMH 7.2V 3000mAh Battery Pack.
+Power Source (Controller): 9V Alkaline Battery

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**